lshug/first-order-model-tf/README.md

 # first-order-model-tf
 Tensorflow port of first-order model.
-TF Lite compatible, supports the originals' weights and in-graph kp processing, but inference only (no training).
+TF Lite compatible, supports the original's checkpoints and implements in-graph kp processing, but inference only (no training).

 Original pytorch version can be found at [AliaksandrSiarohin/first-order-model](https://github.com/AliaksandrSiarohin/first-order-model).
 Copy the checkpoint tars into the checkpoint folder.
 If you intend to run the fashion-trained model, be sure to rename the checkpoint file for that model from fashion.pth.tar to fashion-cpk.pth.tar (the original filename for that dataset doesn't fit into the naming scheme for others for some rason, and that messes up the load process).
 To generate saved_models and lite models run build.py.
 After that, you can run inference using saved_models with test.py and using tf lite with testlite.py (take a peek inside for the CL arguments).
 Alternatively, you can run inference directly using run.py.

 ## Inference details